clownix/cloonix/xdoc/index.rst

 therafter are 4 examples of gui interaction:

-A double-click on a lan followed by a simple-click on an port creates the line between port and lan.
+A double-click on a lan followed by a simple-click on an port creates the cable line between port and lan.

 A double-click on a blue virtual machine kvm or container cnt creates a graphical xterm root shell.